 In a nutshell, Abacus wants to power the future of financial agreements through the automation potential of smart contracts.

 AllSpark functions much like BAT, though they are exploring slightly different possibilities.
 Like BAT, it benefits content creators by giving them direct sources of revenue, and it allows advertisers to function under full transparency.
 However, AllSpark imagines wider use cases than just verified content publishers and creators receiving payment for their work.

 In one example, they state that a writer could publish his book on AllSpark, and receive payment from consumers directly.
-In turn, a Chinese individual, after negotiations, could translate the book and receive a portion of the cut for the translated version.
+In turn, an individual who knows a different language, after negotiations, could translate the book and receive a portion of the cut for the translated version.
 The writer would also receive some of the fee.
 This use case seems to be a mix of BAT and what another project in the publishing space, Authorship, aims to achieve.

 CryptoCurve is building the Curve Wallet, an all-in-one wallet that connects the browser to the blockchain.
 Billed as a gateway into crypto, the wallet is supported by a decentralized exchange, fiat gateway and wide interoperability.

 One interesting feature of the wallet is a convenient “Nuke” button that will let users convert all or a portion of their coins into BTC, ETH or a stablecoin.
 This function would allow users to keep their crypto profits and also remain prepared should a bull run occur.
 The wallet will also feature its own token, Curv, with pooling options and discounts on Curve-supported ICOs.

 Freedium is a project that aims to “rebuild stable currencies through commodities” and promote financial inclusion.
 Their target market is the developing and underdeveloped world, where currencies are weak and can be extremely volatile, and foreign exchange is limited.